zhartman86/MathfinderBot/README.md

 —`Set-Row`: `var-name` is the Row name.
 This will bring up a modal window, where you can make up to 5 expressions.
 The syntax is: `LABEL:EXPR`.

 —`Set-Grid`: `var-name` is the Grid name.
-The same as Set-Row except you can specify created rows to save a set of rows to call later
+The same as Set-Row except you can specify a set of rows.

 —`Set-Craft`: (EXPERIMENTAL) This lets you set a craft a mundane item with `var-name` as the name and `value` as the DC to craft.